2024 Summer Paralympics: Broadcasting rights

 For the first time, host broadcaster Olympic Broadcasting Services (OBS) provided live telecasts for all 22 Paralympic sports—an increase from 19 in Tokyo.
 The French national public television broadcaster France Télévisions acquired rights to the 2024 Summer Paralympics, airing mainly on France 2, France 3, and France.tv.
 On 28 August 2020, Channel 4 renewed its rights to the Paralympics in the United Kingdom through 2024; coverage was broadcast on Channel 4 television, streaming, and Channel 4 Sport channels on YouTube.
 Channel 4 notably hired actress Rose Ayling-Ellis as a presenter, with the broadcaster stating that she would be the first deaf person to serve as a correspondent on a live sports broadcast.

 CBC Sports renewed its Canadian rights to the Paralympics for 2024 and 2026, in partnership with the Canadian Paralympic Committee.
 Long-time CBC Sports presenter Scott Russell retired from broadcasting after the conclusion of the Games; Russell had covered 16 Olympic Games and hosted six during his 40-year career.
-In the United States, NBC Sports planned a major expansion of its coverage, including extending digital features from the Olympics on Peacock such as the "Gold Zone" whiparound broadcast, and multi-view, to the Paralympics.
+In the United States, NBC Sports planned a major expansion of its coverage, including extending digital features from the Olympics on Peacock such as the "Gold Zone" whiparound show, and multi-view, to the Paralympics.

+Infront Sports & Media sub-licensed rights to free-to-air, pay television, and digital broadcasters across 46 European territories, including several (Bosnia and Herzegovina, Georgia, Lithuania, and Malta) where the Paralympics had not been televised.
+In Spain, alongside RTVE, coverage was also streamed on Twitch via Siro López.
 In the over 175 countries where broadcast rights had not been sold, the Games were streamed on YouTube via a partnership with the IPC, including event coverage, highlights and YouTube Shorts content, as well as multi-view support.